luizribeiro/gemswap/README.md

   * Number of victories per player

 * **Simple Tweaks**
-  * On gamepad, allow any button to be used for swapping
   * Make board identical for all players in a proper way
   * Add delay to falling pieces